 The Online ASAP Program allows students to complete coursework online whereas the regular ASAP Program would require face-to-face time on campus.

-At this time, the only specialization offered for the Online ASAP is a specialization in Mental Health and Substance Abuse and Children and Youth Services.
+Yes.
+At this time, the areas of emphasis offered for the Online MSW programs include Mental Health and Substance Abuse and Children and Youth Services.

 Yes.
 For the 2017 academic year, we will be offering an Online ASAP option for a full-time and part-time track.
 Full-time students would complete the program in one year.
 Part-time students would complete the program in two years.